 We envision a time when faith communities across the Chesapeake region honor, care for, and protect the watershed we share so all our communities, and future generations, may thrive.

-We care deeply about the Earth, all its people and life forms, but we focus on water, because water is the essence of all life.
-The purity of the water is the litmus test for the health of the world.
-Its health is determined by what we do, the patterns of our lives, the choices we make, the quality of the air, the health of soil.
+We care deeply about the Earth, all it's people and life forms, but we focus on water, because water is the essence of all life.
+The purity of the water is a litmus test for the health of the world.
+Its health is determined by what we do, the patters of our lives, the choices we make, the quality of the air, the health of soil.
 The welfare of all depends on the welfare of the earth's waters.

 Through water, we are unmistakably interconnected.
 Thus, through our respect and stewardship of water, we demonstrate respect and love for each other and for future generations.
 We therefore believe that we must work through communities of faith to bring about a transformation of awareness and action that reflects respect for this interconnectedness and the need for restored balance.